CURENT/andes/docs/source/modeling.rst

 ``vsout``, which is defined in ``PSSBase``.

 This completes the IEEEST model.
-In a model development process, use ``andes prepare`` to generate numerical code and start debugging.
+When developing new models, use ``andes prepare`` to generate numerical code and start debugging.